About

 Funders

-Derbyshire Makes is an Arts Council England Place Partnership funded programme, which uses money from the National Lottery, and Derbyshire County Council.
+Derbyshire Makes is an Arts Council England Place Partnership funded programme, which uses money from the National Lottery, Derbyshire County Council, and The National Lottery Heritage Fund.

-Derbyshire County Council has already secured 50 partners to support the delivery of Derbyshire Makes - see the Team section below.
+Derbyshire County Council is working with partners to support the delivery of Derbyshire Makes - see the Team section below.

 Find out more about the organisations behind Derbyshire Makes below.